Wismichu

-Ismael José Prego Botana (born 5 October 1993), better known as Wismichu, is a Spanish YouTuber.
+Ismael José Prego Botana, better known as Wismichu, is a Spanish YouTuber.
 His videos consist mostly of satirical video blogs, often characterized by a critical tone and a dark style of humour.
 Apart from publishing two comics and a book, Ismael appeared in the 2014 movie Torrente 5: Operación Eurovegas and also produced in 2019 a movie titled Vosotros sois mi película.

 Biography

-Ismael José Prego Botana was born in A Coruña, located in the autonomous community of Galicia, Spain on 5 October 1993.
+Ismael José Prego Botana was born in A Coruña, located in the autonomous community of Galicia, Spain.
 He moved to Madrid to study Audiovisual Communication at the Rey Juan Carlos I University.
 In 2008 he began uploading videos to YouTube, initially gameplays.
 Nowadays, his videos often consist of videoblogs, pranks, and parodies, mostly infused with an absurdist and dark style of humour.

 In all his social networks and video games, Prego used the name "Wisma", with which his friends knew him.
 However, when creating his YouTube account, he could not put it because only names with 8 characters were allowed, so he decided to add a few more characters and create the new name, "Wismichu".

 In 2014 he had a cameo in the comedy crime film Torrente 5: Operación Eurovegas, in 2016 he published his first book Si te rindes, pierdes, and in 2017 he published his first comic Norman y Mix.
 On 12 September 2018 he announced that the shooting of his first movie, named Bocadillo starring fellow YouTubers Joaquín Albero (JoaquínPA), David Cajal (Kajal Napalm) and María Rubio (Miare's Project), it was also produced by the YouPlanet company.
 The film was released at the Sitges Film Festival on 12 October 2018, and the trailer that announced said film ranked first in trends in Spain with a total of 1 million views.

 At its release, the film was defined as a joke on the part of Luisa Jabato.
 On 17 October 2018 was revealed he was working on a documentary film directed by Carlo Padial, and Bocadillo was a part of the documentary.
 His Vosotros soís mi película's film trailer was released on 10 March 2019, and the movie already mentioned and produced by YouPlanet was released in Flooxer on 31 March 2019.
 From November 2018 he presents a podcast series with Kajal and Joaquín named W-Podcast where they interview contestants, in 2019 he published the sequel of Norman y Mix called Norman y Mix 2: Hazte villano.